You may have seen the OWASP® Top 10 on our site or around the web and are wondering what it is.

 – This can often lead to remote code execution but can also result in denial of service attacks or the bypassing of authentication methods.
 Often the goal is to run system commands.

 Using components with known vulnerabilities

 – Components like frameworks and libraries run with the same privileges as the application.
-If a component is vulnerable and exploited, it can cause serious data loss or a server takeover from an attacker.
+If a component is vulnerable and exploited, it can cause severe data loss or a server takeover from an attacker.
 You may not realize the components are vulnerable, but attackers will, and they will exploit it.

 Insufficient logging and monitoring

-– similar to network monitoring and logging, if you don’t know what’s going on in your application, you can’t shut down the nefarious actors.
+– Like network monitoring and logging, if you don’t know what’s going on in your application, you can’t shut down the nefarious actors.
 This means attackers can maintain a presence for a long time, possibly biding their time and waiting for the perfect opportunity to strike.
 OWASP® reminds that “most breach studies show time to detect a breach is over 200 days.”
 Let that statement sink in for a moment… 200 days to allow an attacker to gain insight and data on your application you thought was secure.

 How We Can Help